bitnami/containers/containers/mariadb/README.md

 In this command we are configuring the container as a slave using the `REPLICATION_MODE=slave` parameter.
 Before the replication slave is started, the `MASTER_HOST`, `MASTER_USER` and `MASTER_PASSWORD` parameters are used by the slave container to connect to the master and take a dump of the existing data in the database identified by the `MARIADB_DATABASE` paramater.
 The `REPLICATION_USER` and `REPLICATION_PASSWORD` credentials are used to read the binary replication logs from the master.

-Using the `mariadb-master` docker link, the Bitnami MariaDB Docker image supports automatic discovery of the replication paramaters from the master container, namely:
+Using the `master` docker link, the Bitnami MariaDB Docker image supports automatic discovery of the replication paramaters from the master container, namely:

  - `REPLICATION_MODE`
  - `REPLICATION_USER`